 Drone aircraft are capable of doing great good, ranging from faster pizza delivery to replacing jet transit for distances less than 1000 miles.
 More specifically, only Vertical Takeoff and Landing drones (aka, VTOL drones) capable of transitioning from rotary-wing flight to fix-wing flight will provide the critical combinations of access, energy efficiency, and speed to do this good.

-The goal of this project is to assemble and demonstrate a simple, but very effective, transitioning drone technology referred to as the passively-adjusting tiltwing quadcopter.
+A starting point this project is to assemble and demonstrate a simple, but very effective, transitioning drone technology referred to as the passively-adjusting tiltwing quadcopter.
 Advanced projects would include modifying and printing structural components for assembly into new versions of the passively-adjusting tiltwing quadcopter.
+Optimal designs likely like in other milticopter variations which would be for advanced levels.

 Here, flight theory is reduced to rules of thumb ("heuristics") to allow people of diverse backgrounds to make significant progress on drone design.
 There are a number of inaccurate presentation of flight theory, the persistence of those inaccurate theories (muddied waters, impact on commercialization) presents unique opportunities for student projects to fabricate drones that can out-perform the best commercial and military alternatives.
 The initiating heuristics are: